shoebot/shoebot/doc/source/commands.rst

   The ``antialias`` option specifies the type of antialiasing to do:

-  - ``default`` -- Use the default antialiasing for the subsystem and target device
+  - ``default`` -- use the default antialiasing for the subsystem and target device
   - ``none`` -- no antialiasing
   - ``gray`` -- single-color antialiasing
   - ``subpixel`` -- take advantage of the order of subpixel elements on